TimurGar/Unit-2/Project Light number counter Hand/README.md

 ## Criteria for Success
-1. The display should count from 0-9
+1. The display should count from 0-9.
-1. The format of the number 0-9 is included
+1. A table showing each number 0-9 and the corresponding LEDs is included.
-1. Information indicating what the buttons do is included
+1. A table showing the operations of the buttons and number 0-9 is included.
-1. The display uses maximum 7 LEDs and 4 buttons
+1. The display uses maximum 7 LEDs and 4 buttons.
 1. The main body of the project is made out of wood with the help of laser cutter.

 ## Criteria B: Design